Last updated: December 2019

 Susanne Madsen, Project Leadership Coach, Facilitator, and Speaker @Susanne Madsen International

 “When I first started out as a project manager my biggest problem was that I had no one to shadow, or learn from, within my company.
 For many many years I was the only project manager around.
 It would have probably fast-tracked my career had I had someone to ask for advice, but instead I learned to find my own answers, to rely on my intuition and to use common sense.
 I always tried to find the most simple and effective way to track and communicate something without the use of jargon.
-To learn about project management I researched the internet and studied the PRINCE2 manual at my own initiative.
+To learn about the project management process I researched the internet and studied the PRINCE2 manual at my own initiative.
 Furthermore, I often asked myself: “what would the head of department do right now?”
 That helped me to gain a different perspective and make sure that I was focusing on the right things.”

 Glauco Paiva, Senior Delivery Project Manager @Microsoft